solesoul-lq/learngit/readme.txt

-Git is a verson contral system.
+Git is a distribute verson contral system.
-Git is a system.`
+Git is a software.